HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 in conjunction with some common sense actions to remove or disguise

-whatever it is that attracts the fox to your garden.
+whatever it is that attracts the fox to your garden in the first place.
 Foxes are attracted

 to garden ponds to drink (solution: perhaps consider putting netting